ddkserv/npmForAspDotNetCore/NPM-installation.md

 2. Navigate to path where your `.csproj` is located
 3. `npm -v`

-If output is 5.6.0 then all is good.
+If output is 6.4.1 or above then all is good.